-And likewise there was a man in Syria 100,000 years ago, who acquired great lands and treasures, who led men to their deaths, and defiled women by the dozens.
+And likewise there was a man in Syria 100,000 years ago, who acquired great lands and treasures, who led men to their deaths, and horded riches for himself.
 What remains of his story, his life; the great wealth he horded and the crimes he committed?

 Nothing.
 Nothing remains.

 It’s as if they never existed at all.